microsoft/pxt-mkdocs-sample/docs/index.md

 })
 ```

-To learn more about PXT.
-Go to [Microsoft/pxt](http://github.com/Microsoft/pxt).

-For full mkdocs documentation [mkdocs.org](http://mkdocs.org).
+For more information, go to [Microsoft/pxt-mkdocs-sample](http://github.com/Microsoft/pxt-mkdocs-sample).